Underoath: Influences

-Underoath's stated influences have included Refused, At the Drive-In, Jimmy Eat World, Radiohead and Isis, with guitarist Timothy McTague describing At the Drive-In in particular as "probably one of the biggest influences" on the band.
+Underoath's stated influences have included Poison the Well, Hopesfall, Thrice, Mars Volta, Joy Division, Smashing Pumpkins, Beloved, Norma Jean, Overcome, Taking Back Sunday, Nine Inch Nails, Dillinger Escape Plan, Glassjaw, Botch, Refused, At the Drive-In, Jimmy Eat World, Radiohead, Living Sacrifice and Isis, with guitarist Timothy McTague describing At the Drive-In in particular as "probably one of the biggest influences" on the band.
 With the departure of Dallas Taylor following The Changing of Times, an album that foreshadowed the changes to come for the band, the group's style took a new direction courtesy of new vocalist Spencer Chamberlain.
 Beginning with They're Only Chasing Safety, the writing dynamic changed in the band, as Chamberlain and drummer/vocalist Aaron Gillespie now wrote all the lyrics they sang.
 On Define the Great Line, Chamberlain noted that his vocals now sounded less like an imitation of Taylor and more like the vocals of his previous band, This Runs Through.
 Alternative Press wrote of the album, "[Chamberlain's] bellow [is] more carnal and guttural, [and] his high end more tuneful than whiny."